 A buyer side guide to the Microsoft EA true up in 2026.
 How the annual count works, why it only adds licenses, and how to control the bill before the order.

-A Microsoft EA true up is the annual reconciliation where you report and pay for licenses added above your baseline, and because the standard process only adds and never removes, the real control happens in the year before the count, not on the day.
+A Microsoft EA true up is the annual count where you report and pay for licenses added above your baseline, and because the standard process only adds and never removes, the real control sits in the year before the count, not on the day you submit the order.

 This guide is for IT and procurement leaders running an EA true up in 2026.
 Read it with the Enterprise Agreement guide and the EA renewal playbook so the annual count and the renewal stay aligned.

 An Enterprise Agreement lets you deploy now and reconcile later.
-The true up is that reconciliation, run once a year so Microsoft captures the growth in your estate.
+The true up is that reconciliation, run once a year so Microsoft captures the growth in your estate above the agreed baseline.

 Your EA sets a baseline count at signing.
-Through the year you add users, devices, and products, and the true up reports the increase above that baseline.
+Through the year you add users, devices, and products, and the true up reports the increase above that baseline at your agreed price level.

-The true up falls on the EA anniversary.
-The order is usually submitted shortly before that date, and the final year true up also closes out the full term before renewal.
+The true up falls on the EA anniversary, with the order usually submitted shortly before.
+The final year true up also closes out the full term before renewal.

 EA true up versus renewal at a glance